+'''

 description.modify {addstart(null)|No details}

+'''

-An example with calculate and numeric conditional arguments:
+• An example with calculate and numeric boolean_entity as conditional argument:

 Suppose the subtitle of a show is the first sentence in the description on the html detail page.
 So we use something like :

 '''

 subtitle.scrub {single(separator=". " include=first)|.....}

 '''